cdapio/coopr/coopr-docs/docs/source/guide/superadmin/chef-solo-automator-plugin.rst

 The "start" and "stop" tasks introduce a couple of features.
 They make use of the ``json_attributes`` field to specify custom JSON attributes.
 Note that the format is an escaped JSON string.
-The ``run_list`` field also contains an additional recipe, ``coopr_service_runner::default``.
+The ``run_list`` field also contains an additional recipe, ``coopr_service_manager::default``.
 More on this later, but essentially this is a helper cookbook that can operate on any Chef service resource.
 It looks for any service names listed in node['coopr']['node']['services'], finds the corresponding Chef service resource, and invokes the specified action.